-Prior to first time use, inserts made from bamboo, hemp and cotton can be soaked overnight to help increase absorbency and then washed on a regular cycle with detergent, in water of any temperature.
+Prior to first time use, inserts made from bamboo, hemp and cotton should washed on a regular cycle with detergent, in water of any temperature.
 These fabrics will continue building absorbency with use, change more frequently during this time to prevent leaks from occurring.
+See the Why Am I Getting Leaks? for methods on how to prevent them.

 Why does prepping new nappies make such a difference to user success?